nikitanikushkin/test_backstage_weather_plugin/README.md

     ./backstage_prepare.sh
     ```

-    If you made a mistake in `.env` file but realesed it only after running this script, do not worry, update `.env` and run the script again.
+    If you made a mistake in `.env` file but realized it only after running this script, do not worry, update `.env` and run the script again.

 1. Start PostgreSQL database server via Docker Compose: